 There’s a treelined path at the YMCA field where my kids play soccer.
 I didn’t notice it until a week or so ago.
 It’s absolutely beautiful this time of year.
 You should totally go and see it before winter leaves us all cursing and hoping for an early spring.
 It’s located on NW 58th Street off MacArthur Boulevard in Warr Acres on the west side of Oklahoma City.

 I took these pictures yesterday after Sullivan’s soccer game.
 My boy has such a winning smile.
 I hug him every chance I get, knowing as I do that his childhood is evaporating before my eyes.
-He is within four inches of 17-year-old sister!
+He is only four inches shorter than his 17-year-old sister.
 Didn’t I just bring him home from the hospital, the roly-poly that he was?
 I wonder every day if I’ve done enough.
 Am I doing enough?
 Am I reading enough stories?
 Am I making enough homemade cookies?
 Am I showing him the world?

 Tonight, he went to a Halloween party.
 I insisted he take a hostess gift for his friend’s mom.
 This annoyed him to no end.
 Like seriously, he thought I was trying to ruin his night.
 Ha!
 Then I explained that it was just a small gesture; a way of saying thank you for all the hard work to put together the party.

 Parties are a lot of hard work.
 Mothers worry over invitations and RSVPs; party favors and cupcakes.
 Then there’s the matter of making sure the birthday kid’s hair is not a complete disaster at party time.
 I love to see all the efforts moms (and dads!) make.
 The Halloween party Sully attended last night was amazing.
 The mom, dad, and grandma – maybe two grandmas! – were running around putting the finishing touches on everything.
 I was digging the mummy hot dogs.